Your Cloud Assets are Probably Not as Secure as You Think They Are

 In addition to the common insights gained from an external penetration test, a cloud penetration test goes much further to include testing on cloud hosts and services.
 Internal network layer testing of virtual machines and services from the cloud virtual networks are included, as well as external network layer testing of externally exposed services.
 In addition, a configuration review of cloud services also includes reviews of firewall rules, access controls (IAM/RBAC) of users/roles/groups/policies, as well as utilized cloud services (storage, databases, etc.).

-Recommendations for Undertaking Cloud Testing
+Recommendations for Undertaking Cloud Penetration Testing

-It’s clear that full and regular testing is a sure-fire way to improve the security of your applications and data residing in the cloud and ultimately your on-premise network if both environments are closely integrated.
+It’s clear that full and regular pentesting is a sure-fire way to improve the security of your applications and data residing in the cloud and ultimately your on-premise network if both environments are closely integrated.
 If you are planning on undertaking cloud penetration testing, NetSPI recommends the following best practices:

 - Ensure systems and services are updated and patched in accordance with industry/vendor recommendations